Abeeway/abeeway-geolocation-module/docs/Type1WL-EVB_first_flash.md

   from USB3.
 This version is useful to measure the low quiescent current since the USB function is disabled.

-You can flash the MFG firmware by following the instructions written in *Chapter 2.5 - Flashong Application Firmware*.
+You can flash the MFG firmware by following the instructions written in *Chapter 2.5 - Flashing Application Firmware*.

 At power-up a prompt requests for a password.
 Log in with the pin code `123` or `456`.
 The former provides normal user access, the latter